-First, my startup costs would have been much lower.
 No dorm room fridge.
 No entertainment system.
 No video game consoles.
 No huge CD collection.
 Just me, my brain, and what I need.

-Second, most of those extra expenses are distractions from my studying.
 The less stuff I bring, the less stuff there is to distract me when I need to put my nose to the grindstone and study.
 It would also encourage me to not hide in my room and instead explore what the university has to offer.

-Third, minimizing the amount of entertainment equipment discourages me from shopping for more content.
 I won’t blow money on video games if I don’t have a console in my dorm room.
 I won’t spend money on DVDs without a DVD player.
 And not having a television keeps me from utilizing either one.
 Instead, I can save that money to buy textbooks or reduce my student loan load.

-Finally, the cost of transportation is much lower.
 If you don’t take much stuff at all with you, it becomes much easier to transport yourself to school before the semester and away from school at the end of the semester.
 For example, you can easily take the bus or train and not have to deal with shipping the excess material.